jonathan2018176/Credit-Card-Approval-Prediction/README.md

-# Credit-Card-Approval-Prediction

-This project demonstrates the process of predicting credit card approval using a Logistic Regression model.
-It includes steps for data preprocessing, model training, evaluation, and visualization using Python libraries like pandas, numpy, matplotlib, scikit-learn, and seaborn.
-The goal is to predict whether a credit card application will be approved based on certain features.
-The dataset is provided by UCI Machine Learning Repository.

-The following libraries are used in this project:

-pandas: Data manipulation and analysis.
+# Credit Card Approval Prediction

+This project uses a logistic regression model to predict credit card application approvals based on applicant features.
+It covers the full data science workflow including preprocessing, feature engineering, model training, evaluation, and visualization.

+### 🛠 Tools & Technologies
+- **Python**
-numpy: Numerical computing and array operations.
+- **NumPy** – for numerical computing and array operations

-matplotlib: Plotting and visualization.

-seaborn: Statistical data visualization.
+- **Pandas** – for data manipulation and analysis
+- **Matplotlib** – for plotting and visualization
+- **Seaborn** – for statistical data visualization

-scikit-learn: Machine learning tools for model training, evaluation, and preprocessing.
+- **Scikit-learn** – for model training, evaluation, and preprocessing

+### 💡 Features
+- Cleaned and preprocessed raw application data
+- Engineered features using encoding, scaling, and imputation techniques
+- Trained a logistic regression model to classify approvals
+- Evaluated model performance using precision, recall, and F1-score
+- Visualized feature importance and key approval drivers

+### 📈 Use Cases
+- Understand key factors that influence credit card approval
+- Apply model outputs to assist in risk-based decision making
+- Demonstrate end-to-end ML workflow from raw data to insights

+---

-Make sure to have the below libaries installed: pandas,numpy, matplotlib, seaborn, scikit-learn
+Make sure to have the following libraries installed:
+`pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`